.png)

 “Even though I had been a quadriplegic for 12 years and my body had forgotten how to move my arm, my brain hadn’t forgotten.
 My brain remembered and did what brains are supposed to do.”

-Her experience speaks to the resilience of neural systems and the idea that, even after years of disuse, motor intention can remain intact, ready to be expressed again through new channels.
+Her BCI experience speaks to the resilience of neural systems and the idea that, even after years of disuse, motor intention can remain intact, ready to be expressed again through new channels like brain implants.

 Jan also likened the experience to giving a high five.
 When asked what someone thinks about when raising their arm to give a high five, the answer was, “not much.”
 That, she noted, was the point.
-When BCIs work, they don’t feel like controlling an external object, instead they feel like an extension of one's body.
+When BCIs work, they don’t feel like controlling an external object, instead they feel like an extension of one's body, a seamless connection often described in neuroprosthetics research.

 These insights reveal that when the interface is well-designed, the brain will naturally incorporate external tools or objects as extensions of the self.
-Much like a skilled violinist doesn’t consciously think about each finger movement or a cyclist forgets the feel of the handlebars, many BCI users say the device fades from conscious awareness, integrating seamlessly into how they express themselves.
+Much like a skilled violinist doesn’t consciously think about each finger movement or a cyclist forgets the feel of the handlebars, when many users describe their BCI experience, they say the device fades from conscious awareness, integrating seamlessly into how they express themselves.
 It’s more like a dance partner that moves with them and less like a remote control that they command.

 This perspective pushes back against the outdated belief that thinking is simply a linear process of generating internal language and then converting it into action.
 Instead, cognition is embodied and shaped by sensory experience, physical context, and our interactions with the environment.
 In many instances, action precedes conscious thought, with reasoning serving to justify what has already occurred.
-By continuing to embrace a more accurate and sophisticated understanding of human cognition, we hope to open the door to more intuitive, adaptive, and empowering interfaces.
+By continuing to embrace a more accurate and sophisticated understanding of human cognition, we hope to open the door to more intuitive, adaptive, and empowering neuroprosthetics, brain implants, and next-generation BCI experiences.

 Additional reading